jingai/plugin.image.iphoto/README.txt

 All of these album types are ignored by default.

-If you select "Auto update library", the plugin will compare the modification time of your AlbumData.xml with its current database and update the database automatically on start.
+If you select "Auto update library", the plugin will compare the modification time of your Library's XML file with its current database and update the database automatically on start.
 This is disabled by default, but is probably what you want after testing the plugin.

 You can also choose the view style for albums if you're using select skins.
 In Confluence, you may set this to "Image Wrap" or "Pic Thumbs".